matt-novoselov/Draggy/Privacy Policy.md

 # Privacy Policy en-us

-SwiftNode does not store, sell or give away any of our users' data.
+Draggy does not store, sell or give away any of our users' data.